 NSIPs

-Projects over 100MW are called Nationally Significant Infrastructure Projects (NSIPs) which go through the national Planning Inspectorate and are decided by the Secretary of State for Energy Security and Net Zero (DESNZ).
+Projects over 50MW are called Nationally Significant Infrastructure Projects (NSIPs) which go through the national Planning Inspectorate and are decided by the Secretary of State for Energy Security and Net Zero (DESNZ).
 This typically takes up to 5 years.
-Local council planning departments can only input into the consultation process.
+Local council planning departments can input into the consultation process but ultimately the Secretary of State for Energy Security and Net Zero approves or refuses plans.

 Locally-decided projects